suhasHere/moq-transport/draft-ietf-moq-transport.md

 To send an Object with `Object Forwarding Preference` = `Peep`, find the open stream that is associated with the subscription, `Group ID` and `Peep ID`, or open a new one and send the `STREAM_HEADER_PEEP`.
+Set the `Stream Header Length` field to the total encoded length for the header in bytes which includes Susbcribe ID, Track Alias, Group ID, Peep ID and Publisher Priority fields.
 Then serialize the following fields.

-Set the `Header Length` field to the total encoded length for the header in bytes which includes Susbcribe ID, Track Alias, Group ID, Peep ID and Publisher Priority fields.
+The `Object Header Length` specifies the total encoded length in bytes for header fields which includes Object ID and Object Status.
 The Object Status field is only sent if the Object Payload Length is zero.

 ~~~